-Two main answers/challenges concern the implemented safety architecture: Identification of missed DiD level(s) for particular initiators (short sequences), even if probabilistically non-significant (e.g. Fukushima); general insights for the improvement of the safety architecture.
+Two main answers concern the implemented safety architecture: (i) Identification of missed DiD level(s) for particular initiators (short sequences), even if probabilistically non-significant (e.g. Fukushima); (ii) general insights for the improvement of the safety architecture.

-The current PSA approach provides integral results, e.g. versus a given detrimental event (e.g. severe core damage - PSA level 1) and, as such, even if these results comply with the probabilistic success criteria (e.g. the CDF), the first of the above challenges cannot be fully addressed; in other terms: the achievement of a given figure for the CDF does not necessarily mean that all the DiD levels are correctly designed and implemented.
+The current PSA approach provides integral results, e.g. versus a given detrimental event (e.g. severe core damage - PSA level 1) and, as such, even if these results comply with the probabilistic success criteria (e.g. the CDF), the first of the above results cannot be achieved; in other terms: the achievement of a given figure for the CDF does not necessarily mean that all the DiD levels are correctly designed and implemented.
 One can imagine that the levels effectively implemented, even if insufficient in number, are sufficiently strong to guarantee the CDF objective.
+Another plausible explanation could be the unjustified allocation of a very low frequency of occurrence to the initiating event (cf. Fukushima).